 This is usually the time that’s best used for smoothing out the bumps for the next morning.
 Try a few of these-

-After a long day at the day care; your child might demand that stuffed toy at the very top shelf ‘right now’- while you might be fighting the urge to sort out dinner.
-Tuning into your kids completely for the first 30 -45 minutes after your ‘reunion’ can reduce tantrums and smooth out your evenings.#36hourday hack 77: Fully connect with your child for the first few minutes Click To Tweet
+After a long day at the daycare; your child might demand that stuffed toy at the very top shelf ‘right now’- while you might be fighting the urge to sort out dinner.
+Tuning into your kids completely for the first 30 -45 minutes after your ‘reunion’ can reduce tantrums and smooth out your evenings.

 Don’t let decision fatigue about what to wear, what to make, what to eat sap you in the morning.
 Lay out your clothes and accessories based on what you might be doing the next day.
 Okay, we can leave the make-up for the commute!

-Avoid last minute meltdowns(ouch!) by allowing her to decide on what to wear the next morning.
-It may be frustrating to see her in the same frock the 3rd time this week, but seriously- pick your battles.#36hourday hack 79: Avoid last-minute meltdowns by letting them decide Click To Tweet
+Avoid last-minute meltdowns(ouch!) by allowing her to decide on what to wear the next morning.
+It may be frustrating to see her in the same frock the 3rd time this week, but seriously- pick your battles.

 Place the things that your kid(s) will need close together.
 They might still be hollering for the toothpaste that’s right in front of them.
 Yeah, we know that story, but, hey! – we can try!

-Make sure whatever else you need – diapers, backpacks, favourite stuffed toy- all of them are into the satchels.
+Make sure whatever else you need – diapers, backpacks, favorite stuffed toys- all of them are into the satchels.

 Put out bowls, utensils, cereal, fruit, and bread on the dining table to avoid the morning madness.
 Helps you with a clean table out- literally.

 If your kids are old enough for homework, set up a regular time for homework.
 Avoid making calls or talking to others at this time-focus on your child alone.
-Distracted parenting fuels the habit of distraction in our kids.#36hourday hack 84: Give your child's due.
-Avoid distractions Click To Tweet
+Distracted parenting fuels the habit of distraction in our kids.

 Develop a habit of walking, listening to music, reading to your kids or playing bunny with them as a stress-buster.
 One consistent activity helps bring the brain to a state of rest.
-Plus- if it’s with the kids, it rids you of the persistent guilt.#36hourday hack 85: Develop a winding-down habit.
-Click To Tweet
+Plus- if it’s with the kids, it rids you of the persistent guilt.

 This one comes from Bethany Koby, CEO of Technololgy will Save Us.
 If you can afford it, get a home near to your workspace or vice-versa.